andir/npins/README.md

 OPTIONS:
     -d, --directory <folder>    Base folder for sources.json and the boilerplate default.nix [env: NPINS_DIRECTORY=] [default: npins]
-        --name <name>           Custom name for the pin entry
+        --name <name>           Add the pin with a custom name.
+If a pin with that name already exists, it willl be overwritten

 SUBCOMMANDS:
     channel    Track a Nix channel